In an effort to help curb the spread of the deadly coronavirus, travel restrictions in China have limited tourism, production and foot traffic.

 “If the severity of the situation in China worsens and impacts our businesses outside of China and/or our global supply chain, this guidance may change,” he added.

-Nevertheless, EVP and COO David Weinberg said the firm “[remains] optimistic about the strength of Skechers in China and committed to our long-term growth strategy in the country.”
+Nevertheless, EVP and COO David Weinberg said the company “[remains] optimistic about the strength of Skechers in China and committed to our long-term growth strategy in the country.”

 Tapestry — parent to Kate Spade, Coach and Stuart Weitzman — announced on Feb.
 6 that it had anticipated maintaining its full-year guidance; however, the escalating outbreak is “significantly impacting our business” in China.
 Although Tapestry did not specify a number, the company said that it had closed “the majority of our stores” on the mainland.